d0zme/d0z-medium/_posts/2020-08-25-pdanet-on-linux.md

 Open up the app, and Click the checkbox for **"WiFi Direct Hotspot (new!)"** to create an access point.

 You should then see blue highlighted text at the top.
-Take note of the **Name** and **Password:** fields as they are always randomly generated so you will have to manually type them in each time.
+Take note of the **Name** and **Password** fields as they are always randomly generated so you will have to manually type them in each time.

 **I have only tested this with Android, but it's possibly the same with the iOS, Windows Phone, or Blackberry versions of the app.**